Implementing Neural Networks from Scratch using PyTorch in Python

 x = x.view(x.size(0), -1)

-Writing the Manual Training Loop (Forward, Loss, Backward, Update)
+Writing a Manual Training Loop in PyTorch

-Defining Loss Function and Optimizer
+2. Defining the Loss Function and Optimizer

 import torch.nn as nn